 - Pour pepperoncini juice into the Dutch oven around the outside of the roast so you don’t disturb the salt and pepper.

-- Remove the stems from the peppers and distribute them on top and around the outside of the roast.
+- Remove the stems from the peppers, discard the stems and distribute the peppers on top and around the outside of the roast.

 - Cover with tight-fitting lid and place the Dutch oven over medium-high heat to bring the liquid to a boil.